Frequently Asked Questions

 When requesting resources for ministry efforts within our primary ministry focus (military, first responders, prison ministry), we will be happy to review an application anytime you have a need we can support.

 Our resources have been shared with churches and other ministries; however, we were not designed to provide resources on an ongoing basis but rather for specific outreach events/efforts.
+We partner directly with established ministries.
 For specific events that fall within our ministry focus, please allow 4 to 6 weeks for review and processing/shipping of each application.

 If your event or effort falls within our ministry focus, then the quantity should be based on the number of people expected at the event.